- GRADE 12

 - All student services continue to be offered, virtually.
 This includes appointments with personal counselors, the academic counselor, the librarian, after-class with teachers, and even office hours with the Head of School!

-- Some clubs are up an running virtually, such as the Green Team (environmental club), and Comic Book Club.
+- Some clubs are up an running virtually, such as the Green Team (environmental club), Free the Children (WE), Games Club, and Comic Book Club.

 - Student Council (prefects) has managed its own Instagram account (@shsmprefects) since 2018.
 They took the initiative to launch regular challenges – to students, teachers, parents, and all community members – to keep them engaged and active.